oturns/pandarm/docs/introduction.rst

 .. image:: img/distance_to_restaurants.png

 Beyond simple access to destination queries, this library also implements more general aggregations along the street network (or any network).
 For a given region, this produces hundreds of thousands of overlapping buffer queries (still performed in less than a second) that can be used to characterize the local neighborhood around each street intersection.
-The result can then be mapped, or assigned to parcel and building records, or used in statistical models as we commonly do with UrbanSim.
+The result can then be mapped, or assigned to parcel and building records, or used in statistical models.
 This is in stark contrast to the arbitrary non-overlapping geographies ubiquitous in GIS.
 Although there are advantages to the GIS approach, we think network queries are a more accurate representation of how people interact with their environment.

-We look forward to creative uses of a general library like this - please let us know when you think you have a great use case by tweeting us at ``@urbansim`` or post on the UrbanSim `forum`_.

 General workflow
 ~~~~~~~~~~~~~~~~